simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ### Declaring commodities

-The `commodity` directive declares commodities which may be used in the journal, and their display format.
+The `commodity` directive has several functions:

+1. It declares commodities which may be used in the journal.
+   This is currently not enforced, but can serve as documentation.

+2. It declares what decimal mark character to expect when parsing input - useful to disambiguate international number formats in your data.
+(Without this, hledger will parse both `1,000` and `1.000` as 1).

+3. It declares the [amount display format](#amount-display-format) to use in output - decimal and digit group marks, number of decimal places, symbol placement etc.

+You are likely to run into one of the problems solved by commodity directives, sooner or later, so it's a good idea to just always use them to declare your commodities.

+A commodity directive is just the word `commodity` followed by an [amount](#amounts).
 It may be written on a single line, like this:

 ```journal